5 Pro Tips To Get Your Film Selected For A Film Festival

 So check that you have a good sound recorder and mixer.

-I have recently looked through all the judge’s comments.
-And it’s interesting to read how often the same criticisms and points are made.
+I recently reviewed all the judges’ comments for the Berlin Sci-Fi Filmfest.
+It’s interesting to see how often the same criticisms and points are made.

 Submitting your film to a film festival starts once the script’s first draft is complete.
 And from there, you need time to develop it.